-Lithograph, ed.
-2550, bears pencil numbering 36/50, published by Maeght Editions, Paris, printed by Mourlot, Paris.
+Lithograph, from the edition of 2500, bears pencil numbering 36/50 with printed text verso, published by Maeght Editions, printed by Mourlot, Paris

 (Inclusive of Buyer's Premium)